datenstrom/yellow/README.md

 2. Copy all files to your web hosting.
 3. Open your website in a browser.

 Installation requirements are Apache, mod_rewrite, mod_ssl, PHP 5.3+.
+Yellow doesn't come with a lot of stuff.
+There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 How do I get started?
 ---------------------
 You already have everything you need.
-Edit your website or the [Yellow demo](http://demo.datenstrom.se).
+Edit your website or the [online demo](http://demo.datenstrom.se).
-There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
+That's it.
 For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License and thanks
 ------------------